Pythom

 Pythom (doing business as Pythom Inc.) is a Swedish-American aerospace company based in Bishop, California.
-Pythom was founded in 2019 by software engineers Tina Sjögren and Tom Sjögren.
+Pythom was founded in 2020 by software engineers and professional explorers Tina Sjögren and Tom Sjögren.
 The company is currently in development of a complete human-rated space transportation system, including rockets, landers and spaceships for Earth, Mars, the Moon and asteroids.

 Pythom has announced public aspirations of going to Mars within the end of this decade.
-First launch window for a crewed Pythom expedition to the planet is estimated in 2026.

 History

-Pythom was founded in 2019 by the married couple Tina Sjögren (CEO) and Tom Sjögren (CTO).
+Pythom was founded in 2020 by the married couple Tina Sjögren (CEO) and Tom Sjögren (CTO).
 With a background in exploration, the two were awarded a combined four Guinness world records.
 The couple summited Mount Everest as expedition leaders in 1999, skied unsupported from the edge of Antarctica to the South Pole in 2001-2002, and from Canada to the North Pole also in 2002.

 As part of their expeditions, the couple invented lightweight satellite communication software and hardware solutions, which later turned into a business with customers including NASA, NGOs, defense units, and extreme explorers.

-In 2019 Pythom joined the DARPA Launch Challenge as one of 55 teams to design a rocket that could launch "anytime, from anywhere".
-Pythom’s Eiger rocket was selected as one of ten finalists, before the competition ultimately closed with no winner.
+In 2020 Pythom joined the DARPA Launch Challenge as one of 55 teams to design a rocket that could launch "anytime, from anywhere".
+Pythom's Eiger rocket was selected as one of ten finalists, before the competition ultimately closed with no winner.

-Pythom was established later that year, in 2019, to build first the Eiger rocket and then a complete space transportation system for human exploration of the solar system.
+Pythom was established later that year, in 2020, to build first the Eiger rocket and then a complete space transportation system for human exploration of the Solar System.
 The space fleet is designed around successful principles from early Earth exploration: low cost, light travel, small and agile teams.

 Pythom received seed funding from a Swedish special investment vehicle team of investors named Space Cowboys.
 The group was specifically created to invest in the startup and has since doubled in size.

 In March 2022, Pythom conducted a hold-down test of the first stage of the Eiger rocket.
-Following this test, the company received backlash from industry professionals for their alleged lack of safety precautions.
-Pythom dismissed these concerns.
-Pythom announced that since its start in 2020, and during two years of propulsion test activities, it has a clean personnel and environmental safety record.
-In August 2022 Pythom was awarded editor’s choice among "Top 10 Space Tech Solutions Providers in the US" by the Aerospace & Defense Magazine.
+Following this test, the company received backlash from industry professionals for their lack of safety precautions.
+Pythom dismissed these concerns, claiming that since its start in 2020, and during two years of propulsion test activities, it has a clean personnel and environmental safety record.

 Pythom's main development facilities are in Bishop, California.
-Eiger maiden launch is expected 2023.

 Hardware

 Black Magic Propulsion System

 Pythom rockets and space fleet are designed around storable propellants and a proprietary propulsion system that supports entire space missions, without the need to change technologies.
-Pythom's Black Magic cyclic pressure system has been tested to 10 MPa chamber pressure, twice the previous record in the small launch segment (<100-500 kg to LEO), and a magnitude greater than the Apollo lunar lander.
+Pythom's Black Magic cyclic pressure system has been tested to 10 MPa chamber pressure, twice the previous record in the small launch segment (<100–500 kg to LEO), and a magnitude greater than the Apollo lunar lander.